 Some individuals with NBCCS have been treated with drugs known as retinoids.
 These drugs are synthetic versions of vitamin A. Retinoid therapy has caused regression of small lesions and help to prevent new lesions in some cases.
 However, this has required very large doses that are often associated with significant side effects and toxicity.

 A drug known as interferon has been used to treat individuals with NBCCS.
 Interferon is a type of immunotherapy.
 Immunotherapy is the enhancement or suppression of the body’s natural immune system to fight disease such as cancer.
-In some cases, treatment with interferon has led to complete resolution of BCCs; in other cases it was less effective.
+In some affected individuals, treatment with interferon has led to complete resolution of BCCs; in other patients it was less effective.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.